Theory of two-level Schwarz preconditioners with piecewise-polynomial coarse spaces for the high-frequency Helmholtz

 A popular strategy for designing coarse spaces is to solve appropriate local problems to create basis functions adapted to the underlying Helmholtz problem, and then glue these together using a partition of unity.
-We highlight two such spaces specifically designed as DD coarse spaces:~the GenEO (generalized eigenvalue problems on the overlap) method \cite{SpDoHaNaPeSc:14, BoDoGrMaSc:23} and the method of \cite{CDKN, NaXiDoSp:11} based on computing eigenfunctions of local Dirichlet-to-Neumann maps.
+Two such spaces specifically designed as DD coarse spaces are the GenEO (generalized eigenvalue problems on the overlap) method \cite{SpDoHaNaPeSc:14, BoDoGrMaSc:23} and the method of \cite{CDKN, NaXiDoSp:11} based on computing eigenfunctions of local Dirichlet-to-Neumann maps.
 Other such spaces, which also can be used as approximation spaces independent of DD, are the so-called ``multiscale" methods, which use ideas originally introduced to create basis functions for positive-definite problems with strongly varying coefficients \cite{HoWu:97,EfHo:09}; such multiscale methods for the Helmholtz equation include \cite{GaPe:15, Pe:17, BrGaPe;17, OhVe:18, ChVa:20, FuLiCrGu:21, MaAlSc:23, ChHoWa:23}.
-The four recent papers \cite{HuLi:24, LuXuZhZo:24, MaAlSc:24, FuGoLiWa:24} all analysed two-level ``hybrid" Schwarz preconditioners (i.e., the one-level solves and the coarse solves are combined in a multiplicative way -- see, e.g., \eqref{eq:matrixB} below) with multiscale coarse spaces.
-In \cite{MaAlSc:24, FuGoLiWa:24}, the preconditioned matrix is shown to be close to the identity, while in \cite{HuLi:24, LuXuZhZo:24} GMRES is shown to converge in a $k$-independent number of iterations (via appropriate bounds on the field of values of the preconditioned matrix).

-The attraction of using appropriate multiscale/problem-adapted basis functions for the coarse space is that, with certain parameter choices, some of these spaces are proved not to suffer from the pollution effect (at least, up to factors of $\log (kL)$); see, e.g., \cite{Pe:17, ChHoWa:23}.
-Given that the $hp$-FEM does not suffer from the pollution effect (as recapped above), and does not require any pre-computation of problem-adapted basis functions, \emph{the main motivation for the present paper is to propose and analyse the use of $hp$-FEM coarse spaces in two-level DD methods.}
+One attraction of using appropriate multiscale/problem-adapted basis functions for the coarse space is that, with certain parameter choices, some of these spaces are proved not to suffer from the pollution effect (at least, up to factors of $\log (kL)$); see, e.g., \cite{Pe:17, ChHoWa:23}.